GOP lawmakers, business groups slam Trump's Mexico tariff threat

 “No, the two are absolutely not linked,” he said.
 “This president will defend the nation.
 He will defend the southern border.
 If that means taking the tariffs to 25 percent, that means taking the tariffs to 25 percent.
 We hope — sincerely hope — it does not come to that.”

-Before the tariffs announcement Thursday, U.S. Trade Representative Robert Lighthizer had sent a letter to congressional leaders to begin the ratification process of the USMCA, and Mexico’s president had formally asked Mexico's Senate to ratify the deal.
+A few hours before the tariffs announcement Thursday, Lighthizer had sent a letter to congressional leaders to begin the ratification process of the USMCA, and Mexico’s president had formally asked Mexico's Senate to ratify the deal.

-House Speaker Nancy Pelosi, D-Calif., suggested in a statement that the administration's move on the trade pact was premature.
+House Speaker Nancy Pelosi, D-Calif. suggested in a statement following the administration's move on the trade pact Thursday that that action had been premature, adding Friday that Trump's latest threat suggested he did not understand the situation.

-“The Trump Administration’s decision to send Congress a draft statement of administrative action before we have finished working with U.S. Trade Representative Lighthizer to ensure the USMCA benefits American workers and farmers is not a positive step,” she said.
-“It indicates a lack of knowledge on the part of the Administration on the policy and process to pass a trade agreement.”
+"Yesterday, the President demonstrated his lack of knowledge of policy and process in our trade relations by taking premature action to advance the USMCA," she said in a statement.
+"Later in the day, he demonstrated a further lack of understanding of the recklessness of his actions by threatening tariffs on Mexico.
+The President’s threat is not rooted in wise trade policy but has more to do with bad immigration policy on his part."